slackapi/slack-github-action/README.md

 #### Reply to a message

 If you want to post a message as a reply, you can populate the `payload` with a `"thread_ts"` field.
-The steps after the first message posting can have `"thread_ts": "${{ steps.slack.outputs.ts }}"` in their payload.
+The steps after the first message posting can have `"thread_ts": "${{ steps.deployment_message.outputs.ts }}"` in their payload.
 In order to reply to an existing message.

 Please note that **that reply to a message does not accept a channel name.** Set a channel ID for the actions that reply to messages in thread.